-Shulamith Schwartz Nardi was born in New York on April 23, 1909 to Avraham Shmuel Schwartz (1876–1957), a physician and Hebrew poet who immigrated to the United States from Lithuania in the early 1900s, and Fanny (Fruma Gitel) Masliansky (1884–1979), daughter of the Reverend Zvi Hirsch Masliansky (1856–1943), known as Ha-Matif ha-Le’ummi (the National Preacher), a leading member of the Hibbat Zion (Lovers of Zion) movement, who later became vice president of the Zionist Organization of America.
+Shulamith Schwartz Nardi was born in New York on April 23, 1909, to Avraham Shmuel Schwartz (1876–1957), a physician and Hebrew poet who immigrated to the United States from Lithuania in the early 1900s, and Fanny (Fruma Gitel) Masliansky (1884–1979), daughter of the Reverend Zvi Hirsch Masliansky (1856–1943), known as Ha-Matif ha-Le’ummi (the National Preacher), a leading member of the Lit. "love of Zion."
+Movement whose aim was national renaissance of Jews and their return to Erez Israel.
+Began in Russia in 1882 in response to the pogroms of the previous year.
+Led to the formation of Bilu, the first modern aliyah movement.Hibbat Zion movement, who later became vice president of the Zionist Organization of America.
 She was educated in the public school system and tutored privately in Hebrew and Judaism.
 Shulamith had two brothers: Isaac (1912–1999) and David (1918–2002).

 In 1924, at the age of fifteen, she completed high school and began attending Barnard College, where she majored in English literature.
 She completed her studies in 1928 and continued for a masters’ degree at Columbia University, subsequently starting post-graduate research on the influence of the Bible on Shakespeare’s works.
 At the same time, she continued her Zionist public activity within the framework of the Hadassah Women’s Zionist Organization, and eventually served as president of Junior Hadassah from 1931 to 1933.

-In 1933 she married Noah Nardi of Kiev (1900–1978), a Third Aliyah (1919–1923) pioneer and a graduate of the David Yellin Teachers’ Seminary in Jerusalem, who came to the United States for advanced studies in education at Columbia University.
+In 1933 she married Noah Nardi of Kiev (1900–1978), a Third Lit. "ascent."
+A "calling up" to the Torah during its reading in the synagogue.Aliyah (1919–1923) pioneer and a graduate of the David Yellin Teachers’ Seminary in Jerusalem, who came to the United States for advanced studies in education at Columbia University.
 One year later, the couple came to Palestine and settled in Tel Aviv.
 Dr. Noah Nardi joined the Labor School System and Shulamith taught English at the Herzlia Hebrew Gymnasia (high school) and wrote articles for The Jewish Frontier in the United States.
 On their way back from a vacation in the United States, they attended the Twentieth Zionist Congress in Zurich (August 3–16, l937), in which Shulamith participated as a delegate representing Hadassah.
 In 1938, their first child, Eran, was born in Tel Aviv.

 In 1939 Shulamith was sent to the United States on behalf of the Jewish National Fund.
 The family’s stay there was extended until 1951 because of the outbreak of World War II and it was there that her two daughters were born, Meira in 1942 and Zvia in 1946.
-She continued her Zionist activity during this period as editor of the Hadassah Newsletter until 1943 and then joined the staff of the American Zionist Emergency Council, an organization which strived to rally American public opinion and ultimately also the United States administration in favor of the establishment of a Jewish State.
+She continued her Zionist activity during this period as editor of the Hadassah Newsletter until 1943 and then joined the staff of the American Zionist Emergency Council, an organization which strove to rally American public opinion and ultimately also the United States administration in favor of the establishment of a Jewish State.
 Her activities included forging ties with groups of Lebanese Christian emigrants (Maronites and Malachites), in the hope of establishing cooperation among the various minorities in the Middle East.
 During that same period, Shulamith began learning Arabic with a Lebanese-American friend.

 In 1951 Shulamith returned to Israel with her family and settled in Jerusalem.
 Her first job in Israel was that of liaison between the Israel Government and the U.S. Administration for the Grant-in-Aid Program.
 In 1953, however, she joined the staff of the Hebrew University of Jerusalem as an English instructor, first teaching English as a foreign language (in the basic studies program) and later as a member of the English Department faculty.
-At the same time, she worked as a volunteer for the newly established Israel Oriental Society, Hadassah and other organizations.
+At the same time, she worked as a volunteer for the newly established Israel Oriental Society, Hadassah, and other organizations.